-We have audited the accompanying consolidated financial statements of Cumberland Heights Foundation, Inc. and Affiliate, which comprise the consolidated statements of financial position as of December 31, 2018 and 2017, and the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Cumberland Heights Foundation, Inc. and Affiliate, which comprise the consolidated statements of financial position as of December 31, 2019 and 2018, and the related consolidated statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the consolidated financial statements.